obokhove/wetropolis20162020/README.md

 While compilating the design files, I searched through my email accounts and realised how the Wetropolis idea gradually grew to a definite design in a couple of email exchanges with Wout Zweers as well as to two or three presentations:
 - one ``Managing Risk in an Age of Extremes'' at the Science of Flood workshop on May 8th 2016 in Hebden Bridge --see the file hebdenbrigde2016 -copy.pdf Notice the first design sketch on page 18 and that the final design became quite different.
-- an Email exchange with Dr COlin Cotter in which I promised a presentation and send him an abstract on 08-05-2015, while I had not done any mathematical calculations yet.
+- an Email exchange with Dr Colin Cotter in which I promised a presentation and send him an abstract on 08-05-2015, while I had not done any mathematical calculations yet.
 Talke about managing risk in the age of extremes!
 "Sun 5/8/2016, 9:09 PM
-colin.cotter@imperial.ac.uk Hi Colin, Would the following work for the June 1st seminar for MPE?
+Hi Colin, Would the following work for the June 1st seminar for MPE?
 Bit "experimental/preliminary" but I think I have enough for a good overview and discussion.
 Besides it coincides with the writing of the outline.
-Let me know your comments before I send it to Anna, please. --Onno
+Let me know your comments before I send it in, please. --Onno

 On the Science of Floods: Rainfall, Flooding, and Flood Control revisited in the Design of a Table-Top Model By Onno Bokhove School of Mathematics University of Leeds